 Characterization of a test vehicle moving over the bridge will occur by instrumenting a fully loaded truck and the bridge simultaneously.
 The accelerations of the test vehicle will provide information on the vehicle-bridge interaction as well as be used to calculate the truck’s first mode of vibration which can be used to characterize the vehicle’s suspension.

 The FE models will be constructed based on construction documents that detail the geometry and material of the various bridge components.
-Uncertainties in the model (e.g. material properties, connections, support conditions, etc.) will be addressed by “calibrating” the model with the test results, whereby model properties will be altered until the simulation results align with the test results.
+Uncertainties in the model (e.g. material properties, connections, support conditions, etc.) will be addressed by correlating and updating the model based on the test results, whereby model properties will be altered until the simulation results align with the test results.
 In this way we can be confident that the FE model is truly representative of the actual structure and capable of accurately simulating VBI.

 The VBI testing scenario will be simulated by running a spring-mass-damper system that matches the mass and frequency of the test truck across the model of the bridge.
 The goal is to produce responses similar to those witnessed during the test.
 In the event that matching responses are not readily produced, the model of the bridge and the truck will again be adjusted.